Ukraine rushes drinking water to flooded areas as environmental damage mounts from dam break

 Wheat and corn prices spiked Tuesday on fears over Ukraine’s ability to ship grain to developing nations where people are struggling with hunger and high food prices.
 Prices stabilized Wednesday.

-Associated Press writers Illia Novikov in Kyiv, Hanna Arhirova in Warsaw and Yuras Karmanau in Tallinn, Estonia, contributed.
+Illia Novikov in Kyiv, Hanna Arhirova in Warsaw, Poland, and Yuras Karmanau in Tallinn, Estonia, contributed to this report.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine